Jacksonville Landing shooting kills at least 4, sources say; gunfire heard at gaming tournament

 The Jacksonville Landing hosts more than 600 events each year including Florida/Georgia Weekend Celebrations, the city's annual Christmas Tree lighting, in addition to New Year’s Eve and July 4th celebrations.

-Fox News' Rick Leventhal, Madeleine Rivera and Allie Raffa contributed to this report.
+Fox News' Rick Leventhal, Madeleine Rivera, Bryan Llenas, Brooke Singman and Allie Raffa contributed to this report.